 2. Thermal Resistance

 Thermal resistance is the resistance to heat transfer across a material or temperature gradient and is considered the inverse of thermal conductivity.
-Higher thermal resistance equates to lower heat transfer rates and is therefore undesirable in heat spreaders.
+While higher thermal resistance within the spreader material is undesirable, system-level thermal resistance (including TIMs and interfaces) primarily affects real-world performance.

 3. Surface Area